gsantopaolo/gsantopaolo.github.io/_posts/2017-08-03-training-mnist-dataset-with-microsoft-ml.md

 ### Data Handling

 I created a simple data structure (`MNIST_Data`) to map the CSV data.
 Each record contains a label (the digit) and an array of pixel values.
-To make data reading easier, I employed <a data-end="1139" data-start="1088" rel="noopener" target="_new">CsvHelper</a> to load the CSV file into a list of objects.
+To make data reading easier, I employed CsvHelper to load the CSV file into a list of objects.
 This helper method abstracts away a lot of the manual parsing, letting me focus on the machine learning side of things.

 ```